hanpama/orm1/README.md

   Leverage Python’s `async`/`await` syntax with an asyncpg backend for high-performance, non-blocking database operations.

 - **Auto-mapping with Type Hints**
-  Automatically generate entity mappings from your class type hints. orm1 can infer column names and even detect relationships (both singular and plural) based on your annotations.
+  Automatically generate entity mappings from your class type hints. orm1 infers column names (using snake_case conversion) and even detects relationships (both singular and plural) based on your annotations—greatly reducing boilerplate.

 - **Aggregate Support (Parent-Child Relationship)**
   Define aggregates naturally by specifying child entities that are part of an aggregate.
 For instance, a `Post` aggregate can include multiple `PostAttachment` instances.